microsoft/winget-cli/doc/specs/#396 - Settings command.md

 ## Solution Design

-### Settings File

-#### Format
+### Format

-The WinGet settings file needs to be in a readable format for users and it must also be consider that WinGet already has code to handle YAML files.
-This design propose YAML as the format.
+The WinGet settings file needs to be in a readable format for users.

-Another options would be using JSON which, in theory, should be able to be parsed via yamlcpp (YAML is a superset of JSON) but it just doesn't seem natural.
-Any other format will require a new parser which is a hard no.
+#### Option 1: YAML

+WinGet already knows how to handle YAML files via yaml-cpp.
+To follow the manifest style, the properties will be PascalCased.

+#### Option 2: JSON

+JSON is the popular formats that most applications tend to use.
+It is also possible to parse JSON with yaml-cpp as YAML is a superset of JSON, but a proper JSON parser might be needed depending on how well yaml-cpp handles it.
+Options are third party json parsers or Microsoft cpp winrt implementation `winrt::Windows::Data::Json::JsonObject`.
+Properties will be camelCased.
+An schema will need to be created as well.

-#### Location
+### Location

 WinGet can either run in package context or not.
 That means the location of the settings file will be determine depending on the context.